lynnlangit/aws-for-bioinformatics/4_Code_&_Cloud_Service_Tools/4_Monitor_logs_with_Stackdriver.md

  - Advanced Operations capabilities are billed for additional service charges

 ### How to do this
- - CLICK any link 'View in Operations' in a service console for GCP
+ - CLICK any link 'View in Operations' in a service console for AWS
  - NAVIGAGE to the Operations console to see standard service metrics and to perfrom custom actions

 ### How to verify you've done it